-The trim page allows assigning the trim buttons and trim step, as well as configuring buttons to work as virtual inputs.
+The trim page allows assigning the trim buttons and trim step, as well as configuring buttons to work as virtual inputs (see Using a Trim as a Virtual Switch).
+It is accessed from the main menu via 'Model menu' followed by 'Trims'.

 If the 'Input' field is set to an input stick, then the trim can be applied as part of the mixer, and will operate as a typical trim control.
 If the 'Input' field is set as a channel or virtual-channel output, the value is applied directly to the channel output.
-In this case, the selected 'Pos' and 'Neg' buttons can operate as a virtual stick to control an output channel.
+In this case, the selected 'Trim +' and 'Trim -' buttons can operate as a virtual stick to control an output channel.